TencentARC/mllm-npu/README.md

 ## 📢 News

+* **2024-07-24** 🔥 We release 7 Chinese and English pure text and multi-modal evaluation benchmarks.

 * **2024-07-08** 🔥 We release NPU-based multi-modal inference and pre-training code, and various ways to use SEED-X.

 ## 📋 TODOs